ziyiyin97/ziyiyin97.github.io/_pages/about.md

 * Dec, 2024: [WISER](https://doi.org/10.1190/geo2024-0483.1) was published in Geophysics!

-* Oct, 2024: Check out [digital shadow for geological carbon storage monitoring](https://doi.org/10.48550/arXiv.2410.01218), available as a preprint on arXiv.

 * Sep, 2024: [WISE](https://doi.org/10.1190/geo2023-0744.1) was featured in [Geophysics Bright Spot](https://library.seg.org/doi/10.1190/tle43090632.1) in The Leading Edge.

-* Aug, 2024: I joined Oxy as a research geophysicist!

 * Aug, 2024: [Time-lapse full-waveform permeability inversion: a feasibility study](https://doi.org/10.1190/tle43080544.1) was published in The Leading Edge!